Originally posted: 8/09/2020

-His Truth will make us free to respond in faith and worship.
+His Truth will make us free to respond in resolute faith and devout worship.

-And Jesus also told us the way to know His Truth, the way that we can take hold of His Truth and His Truth can take hold of us and empower us to follow Him, even in the times when our understanding is darkened by events that just don’t make sense to our natural mind.
+And Jesus also told us the way to know His Truth, the way that we can take hold of His Truth, and the way His Truth can take hold of us to empower us to follow Him, even in the times when our understanding is darkened by events that just don’t make sense to our natural mind.

 So Jesus was saying to those Jews who had believed Him, “If you continue in My word, then you are truly disciples of Mine;” (John 8:31).

-As His disciples who continue in His Word, we will be strengthened to follow Him where He leads, in faith and worship.
+As His disciples who continue in His Word, we will be strengthened to follow Him where He leads, in resolute faith and devout worship.